 MDH published Drinking Water Annual Reports provide summaries of water sampling and monitoring results for Minnesota.
 Local water suppliers also publish their own annual water quality reports (Consumer Confidence Reports) and distribute them to their customers.
 These may be obtained by request from local water utilities or through MDH 's Search for your Consumer Confidence Report (CCR).

 Local municipalities in Minnesota are required to conduct assessments and develop source water protection plans to protect their public water-supply wells.
 For more information, see MDH Source Water Protection .
 To search for source water assessments of local public water supplies, see Source Water Assessments .

 Minnesota has a vast amount of aging infrastructure.
 To continue to supply safe drinking water, communities will need to replace this infrastructure over the next few decades.
 For more information, visit the State Auditor ’s Infrastructure Stress Transparency Tool Version 2.0 , a series of interactive maps that visualize data on Minnesota ’s water and wastewater infrastructure.

 Climate change impacts should be considered in all drinking water planning and operations in Minnesota.
 The MDHClimate &Health Program is working to increase awareness of the public health impacts of climate changes to our water quality and quantity.

 People with private wells should get them tested

 About twenty percent of Minnesotans rely on private, household wells as their source of drinking water in their homes.
 While community water systems are tested regularly for a variety of contaminants, only newly-constructed private wells are required to be tested for contaminants in Minnesota.

 Private well owners should maintain and test their own household water supply.
 MDH provides well owners with information about how to ensure their water is safe to drink.
-For more information, see Water Quality/Well Testing and the MDH Well Owner's Handbook.
+For more information, see Water Quality/Well Testing and the MDH Well Owner 's Handbook (PDF).